Skip to main content

 Abstract

-The collection contains the papers of the Echo Roller Mill Company.
+The collection contains the records of the Echo Roller Mill Company.
 Papers consist of grist books, correspondence, financial statements, invoices, and papers concerning the Echo Water System Company.

 Immediate Source of Acquisition